kopancek/devx-scratch/2022/scaletesting/log.snb.md

 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

+## 2022-09-29

+@jhchabran @burmudar

+- We took over Manny's PR https://github.com/sourcegraph/deploy-sourcegraph-scaletesting/pull/9 and merged it
+- The deployment failed because of a permission issue so we did https://github.com/sourcegraph/infrastructure/pull/3978 and applied the changes
+- This fixed it.
+But we stumbled on issues with the git-combine pods failing because the repos were not present on the mounted volume that holds the repos
+- We connected to the `src-cli` pod and created those (see https://github.com/sourcegraph/sourcegraph/tree/main/internal/cmd/git-combine)
+- We forgot to create a `bare` repo, is that a problem?
+- We add just two remotes and it's working.

 ## 2022-09-22

 @jhchabran @burmudar @davejrt Having fun with perforce.